 Russet Potato Salad

-cider vinegar, about 1 teaspoon.
+Cider vinegar, about 1 teaspoon.

-sweet pickle relish, about 2 tablespoons
+Sweet pickle relish, about 2 tablespoons

-roasted red pepper, diced, about 1/4 of a pepper
+Roasted red pepper, diced, about 1/4 of a pepper

-brown mustard, about a tablespoon
+Brown mustard, about a tablespoon

-mayo, about 1/2 cup, and more as needed
+Mayonnaise, about 1/2 cup, and more as needed

 Greek-style yogurt, about 1/4 cup

-frozen peas, about 1/3 cup
+Frozen peas, about 1/3 cup

 Peel the potatoes as soon as they're cool enough to handle.
 Chop them into large chunks (believe me, you'll have small pieces when you're done) and put them into a mixing bowl.
 Sprinkle with salt, to taste, and sprinkle on the cider vinegar.
-Let them cool to room temp before you continue.
+Let them cool to room temperature before you continue.

 Pile on all the additional ingredients, and mix gently.
 Taste for seasoning, and add more mayonnaise (or yogurt) depending on how creamy you like your potato salad.
 Refrigerate for at least an hour before serving.